whosonfirst/whosonfirst-www/www/blog/2022/11/14/browser/index.md

 * You want map data that is updated at the speed of the OpenStreetMap project.

-The Nextzen base tiles haven't been updated since 2019 which is a problem for places like SFO and SFO Museum since entire buildings that were there in 2019 have been demolished and replaced; for example the old Boarding Area B wing which is now the Harvey Milk Terminal 1 concourse.
+The Nextzen base tiles haven't been updated since 2019 which is a problem for places like SFO and SFO Museum since entire buildings that were there in 2019 have been demolished and replaced; for example the old Terminal 1 with its distinctive round boarding areas which is now the Harvey Milk Terminal 1 concourse.
 This is not just a Nextzen issue, either; this same problem exists today, in 2022, [in both Apple Maps and Google Maps](https://millsfield.sfomuseum.org/blog/2022/08/08/maps/).

 ![](images/wof-browser-nextzen-t1.png)